oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/editor/text-editor-view.md

 <a name="module_TextEditorView"></a>
 ## TextEditorView ⇐ <code>BaseView</code>
-Text cell content editor. this view is used by default (when no frontend type specified).
+Text cell content editor.
+This view is used by default (when no frontend type specified).

 ### Column configuration samples:
 ``` yml